Mandi (food)

-In Yemen Mandi is popular among the Hadhrami people.

-Mandi was usually made from rice, meat (lamb, camel, goat or chicken), and a mixture of spices called hawaij.

-The main technique that differentiates mandi from other meat dishes is that the meat is cooked in the taboon.

 Etymology

 The word "mandi" comes from the Arabic word "nada", meaning "dew", and reflects the moist 'dewy' texture of the meat.

 Technique

+Mandi was usually made from rice, meat (lamb, camel, goat or chicken), and a mixture of spices called hawaij.
+The main technique that differentiates mandi from other meat dishes is that the meat is cooked in the tannour.

 Dry wood (traditionally samer or gadha) is placed in the tandoor and burned to generate heat turning the wood into charcoal.

 The meat is then boiled with whole spices until tender, and the spiced stock is then used to cook the basmati rice at the bottom of the tandoor.
 The meat is suspended inside the tandoor above the rice and without touching the charcoal.
 After that, the whole tandoor is then closed with clay for up to eight hours.

+Regional variations and popularity

+Mandi has transcended its Yemeni roots and is now popular in many parts of the Arabian Peninsula, including Saudi Arabia, the UAE, and Egypt.
+It is also eaten in regions such as the Levant, Turkey, and South Asia, where it is known as "kuzhi mandi" in Kerala, India.
+Each region often incorporates local spices and cooking methods, leading to unique interpretations of the dish.

+In Yemen, mandi is traditionally served on large communal platters and often accompanied by a tangy tomato sauce, known as zahawig in Yemen or dakoos in Saudi Arabia, which enhances the dish's flavors.
+Salatah, a fresh vegetable salad, is also commonly served alongside mandi, providing a contrast to the flavors of the meat and rice.